Windows 10 Capture: considerations for best practice

 - Import image from the Specops OS admin tool, and publish the new image to your deployment servers.

 Create a test Windows 10 GPO and apply the newly created image to it.
 Deploy this image to a virtual machine and verify that it is fully working.
 Be sure to test this on a physical machine with newly imported drivers for Windows 10 in the correct make/model/OS structure.
-Read this blog on how the make/model/os structure works in Specops, and how to ensure drivers are added to the correct location.
+Read more on how the make/model/os structure works in Specops, and how to ensure drivers are added to the correct location.